-- 1. To receive the Company's annual accounts and directors' and auditors' reports for the year ended 28th April, 2012. - 2.
-To approve the directors' remuneration report for the year ended 28th April, 2012. - 3.
+1. To receive the Company's annual accounts and directors' and auditors' reports for the year ended 27th April, 2013.

+- 2. To approve the directors' remuneration report for the year ended 27th April, 2013. - 3.
 To declare a final dividend. - 4.
 To re-elect as a director of the Company, Michael O'Connell, a director retiring by rotation.
-Michael O'Connell is aged 62 years old and joined the Company in 1980, becoming a director in 1985. - 5.
+Michael O'Connell is aged 63 years old and joined the Company in 1980, becoming a director in 1985. - 5.
 To reappoint as a non-executive director of the Company Roger Lane-Smith.
 Appointed as a director on 21st January, 1983, he is a non-executive director of W H Ireland Group plc, Dolphin Capital Investors Ltd, Timpson Group plc, Avia Health Informatics plc and a number of other private companies.
 He is also a Senior Consultant at DLA Piper UK LLP. - 6.
+To reappoint as a non-executive director of the Company David Pyle.
+Appointed as an executive director in 1980, David joined the Company in 1968, stepping down as company secretary and executive director on 27th April, 2013. - 7.
 To reappoint Ernst & Young LLP as auditors of the Company and to authorise the directors to determine their remuneration.